One of my major Android Auto frustrations is finally getting fixed

 This Android Auto update won't solve everyone's bug-bears, but it's a huge positive step in the right direction for me.

-Google says the update will roll out "just in time for summer", which means it should be imminent (May / June 2022), but we've contacted the search giant to ask for further clarification on this.
-We'll update this article when we receive a response.
+Google says the update will roll out globally "just in time for summer", which means it should be imminent (May / June 2022).

+We contacted the search giant to ask for further clarification on this, but a spokesperson was unable to give us a firm date for the update to drop.

 Automotive OS gets video boost